 Making the world a Safer Place

 The cyber war impacts us all, worldwide.
-It is important to always stay informed on what you can do to keep yourself safe from spammers, hackers and phishing.
-Take a moment to provide your feedback to the FTC and let them know how this has impacted you/your company.
+It is important to always stay informed about what you can do to keep yourself safe from spammers, hackers, and phishing.
+Take a moment to provide your feedback to the FTC and let them know how spam has impacted you.
 It is one step in the fight against cyber crime.